A Guide to Bearer Tokens: JWT vs. Opaque Tokens

 A bearer token is a type of access token that acts like a digital key.
 If you have one, you can use it to access protected resources without requiring a username or password.
 It’s called a "bearer" token because anyone holding the token can use it, like cash or a concert ticket.

 In most applications today, bearer tokens are issued after successful authentication (e.g., logging in via OAuth2 or OpenID Connect).
-Once issued, they’re sent by the client on each request—typically in the Authorization
+Once issued, they’re sent by the client on each request—typically in the Authorization header like this:

 Authorization: Bearer <token>